Updated: Aug 31

 Quality of food

-In general the Spanish women are clean and hygienic.
 In this warm climate, that is necessary.
 Our experience is, that the quality of the Spanish kitchen is good.
 Also the fish shops offer good quality products.
 In the Spanish supermarkets like Mercadona and Eroski, you will find a good assortment of fresh fish and meat as well as in the Mercado Municipal (= local indoor market) in every bigger city.

 The water from the tap might be a little different.
 The water quality is good, but the composition of the water is different than in Northern Europe.
 We, as locals, are used to that, but for tourists, who come and stay for a short times, that might be different.
 So we always suggest to drink water from the bottle.
 For coffee and tea is does not matter.
 That water is cooked over 60 degrees.